epomatti/azure-hardened-images/README.md

 ```

 > [!NOTE]
-> You must accept the terms for marketplace images.
+> For some images, you must accept the terms for marketplace images.
 Check in the sections bellow for reference.

 Adjust the images available by commenting/uncommenting the code blocks referring to the different image types.
 Options explained here are:

 - CIS Ubuntu
 - Canonical Ubuntu Pro

-Make sure the terms have been accepted before proceeding.
+Make sure the terms have been accepted for required images before proceeding.

 Now, create the infrastructure: